 While determining the exact chemical content of a given enzyme is a rudimentary challenge these days, successfully identifying its three-dimensional shape can take years of biochemical experimentation.
-Several techniques exist to empirically determine the 3D structure of a protein: X-ray crystallography, nuclear magnetic resonance, electron microscopy… all of which take several months or even years to produce a result.
+Several techniques exist to presumptively determine the 3D structure of a protein: X-ray crystallography, nuclear magnetic resonance, electron microscopy… all of which take several months or even years to produce a result.
 A London-based artificial intelligence laboratory, DeepMind, acquired in 2014 by Google, has developed a system that can automatically predict the shape of enzymes and other proteins, currently 350 000 in total, in about two hours for a chain of a few hundred amino acids.
 Each prediction in the database is given a confidence score indicating how accurate it is likely to be, with the system providing a good prediction 95% of the time.
 This represents a significant acceleration in the search.
 The database references the three-dimensional structures of all proteins in the human genome, as well as those found in other organisms (including mice, fruit flies and E. coli).

 A useful advance in any field of biology